cantarino/imovel/README.md

 To Visit App:

-`localhost:3000/ideas`
+`localhost:3000/`

 #### Example:

 This was a 4 week long project built during my sixth semester at Computer Engineering.
 The project goal was to create a web app to register houses for buy and rental.

-Originally I wanted to force myself to learn new technologies, thus using node with Typescript and GraphQL.
+Originally I wanted to force myself to learn new technologies, thus using node with Typescript and GraphQL and React with NextJs.
 I started this process by following a fullstack project example for node + react + graphql but soon I started doing my own thing.